rgbwalker/Amstrad_CPC_464_new_Cherry_Keyboard/README.md

 The connector that goes to the main PCB is the one needed for the version recreated by Bob's Bits, which as I said, is like the first "High Keys" models: with a 20-pin connector in a single line, while the later versions have two lines of "flex" type bands.

 All of this means that if you're using it on a CPC 464 "High Keys" board, it will work electrically (even if it doesn't fit into the case).
 But, if you are going to use them on one of the later boards (I haven't done it), with a connector in two "flex" lines, it would be necessary to make an adapter between both connectors.
-In this case it would be a matter of seeing where each contact goes on the single line 20 pin connector, or "20x1" to redirect it where it needs to be on the 2 line "flex" connectors.
-But it is something that I, I repeat, have not tried.
+In this case it would be a matter of seeing where each track goes on the single line 20 pin connector, or "20x1" to redirect it where it needs to be on the 2 line "flex" connectors.
+But it is something that, I repeat, I have not tried.

 To make it.